Basic DWG Block Handling Example: Preserving Block Entities (DWG to SHP)

 Source Data

-In the image below, we see an example of one of the traffic signals in this DWG file.
-The traffic signal is stored as a block.
+The image below shows an example of one of the traffic signals in this DWG file, which is stored as a block.

 In addition to this block, there is a text label indicating an ID for the signal.
 This is not contained within the block, but rather it is stored on the TrafficSignals layer along with our block.